TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 Get concept relationships for a terminology and code.
 In this case it resolves relationships that originate "from" this concept code and contains information about the concepts those relationships point "to" on the other side.
+For example, a child concept pointing to its parent.

 ```
 $ ./get-concept-relationships.sh sandbox SNOMEDCT 73211009 --token $token